 Are you a freelancer/self-employed professional based in the Netherlands and pregnant?
-You are entitled to an allowance during pregnancy or after childbirth under the Maternity Benefit Scheme for the Self-Employed (Zelfstandig en Zwangerregeling, ZEZ, in Dutch).
+You are entitled to an allowance during pregnancy or after childbirth under the Maternity Benefit Scheme for the Self-Employed (Zelfstandig en Zwangerregeling, ZEZ).

-You can apply for this allowance by sending a ZEZ application form (in Dutch) to the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
+You can apply for this maternity pay to the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).

 When do you qualify for a ZEZ maternity allowance?

 You can apply for the pregnancy allowance if you are a self-employed professional, with or without employees.
 You are self-employed if you:

 - work for your self-employed spouse or partner

 - are a freelancer, artist, general practitioner, domestic help, or host parent

 - are self-employed but work aside at a company